 Each of the 12 Animals (shown below) have their own specific stances, defenses and striking techniques which makes them all unique in their own way.
-At a basic level a practitioner may only utilize one animal form at time while at an advanced level one may be able to string many different animal techniques together creating a unique approach towards bunkai.
+At a basic level of knowledge, a practitioner may only utilize one animal form individually against an opponent.
+At advanced levels, students are able to string multiple animal forms together which allows for unique approaches towards bunkai.

 - Praying Mantis

 Kempo charts follow a natural progression from beginner to master level much like the traditional Karate belt system.
 The Kempo charts utilize colors to represent each step towards mastery of the system.
 They begin with White aka Beginner Level and progress all the way through White Silk aka Master Level.
-Each chart color includes 5 combinations that adds up to a total of 40 combinations, all of which are executed against live attackers.
+Each chart series includes 5 combinations which add up to a total of 40 combinations for all the colors.
+All chart series bunkai are performed against live attackers.
 Each combination itself includes Blocks, Strikes, Kicks, Pressure Points, Joint Locks and Take Downs.
 As mentioned above, these charts are not beginner level techniques to a typical Karateka, but instead considered advanced techniques.
 As a student in the IKKU – International Karate Kobudo Union progresses along their path in Karate-Do they will also be introduced to the appropriate Katsu-Ryu Kempo Chart and Techniques as a requirement for their appropriate level of knowledge.

 - White Silk